-Once you have the totals for each, simply subtract assets from liabilities to get your net worth.
+Once you have the totals for each, simply subtract liabilities from assets to get your net worth.
 For example, if you have $100,000 in assets and $50,000 in liabilities, then your net worth would be $50,000.

 How To Calculate Net Worth – FAQs

 Can I have a negative net worth?

 It is entirely possible (and not uncommon) to have a negative net worth.
-Typically a negative net worth is associated with younger people since they tend to not have a lot of assets.
+Negative net worth is associated with younger people since they tend to not have a lot of assets.
 You can also have a negative net worth if your house is underwater.
 Ideally however, you do not want to have a negative net worth.

 Why is a negative net worth bad?